-Calculations of energy use and savings are based on the current version of the New Jersey Clean Energy Program Protocols to Measure Resource Savings, which is approved by the NJBPU.
+Calculations of energy use and savings are based on the current version of the New Jersey Clean Energy Program Protocols to Measure Resource Savings, which is approved by the New Jersey Board of Public Utilities.
 Further analysis or investigation may be required to calculate more precise savings based on specific circumstances.